FAQ – Terms and Conditions

 It is an individual step by step process and there will be as much communication as required until you are happy with the design/painting.
-You will receive updates via e-mail and phone calls as needed.
-Depending on workload there may be periods when you don’t hear from me, but you are always welcome to e-mail or call me for a chat and progress inquiries.
+I will do my best to keep you regularly updated, but depending on workload there may be periods when you don’t hear from me.
+In that case you are always welcome to e-mail or call me for a progress update.

 6. What is the cost for a coat of arms design/painting?